lightning/bolts/04-onion-routing.md

     - SHOULD select the first error listed below.

 The top byte of `failure_code` can be read as a set of flags:
-* 0x8000 (BADONION): unparsable onion encrypted by previous peer
+* 0x8000 (BADONION): unparsable onion encrypted by sending peer
 * 0x4000 (PERM): permanent failure (otherwise transient)
 * 0x2000 (NODE): node failure (otherwise channel)
 * 0x1000 (UPDATE): new channel update enclosed